-In autumn 2015, the first national Cancer Patient Experience Survey was launched to provide high-quality national and local data on patients’ experiences of cancer care.
-The results published in June 2016 found that 94 per cent of patients rated their care positively (giving an overall rating of seven out of 10 or above).
+The Cancer Patient Experience Survey provides high-quality national and local data on patients’ experiences of cancer care.
+The results found that 94 per cent of patients rated their care positively (giving an overall rating of seven out of 10 or above).

-The Maternity Care Experience Survey, which was conducted in 2015, showed a very positive picture of women’s experiences of maternity care overall.
+The Maternity Care Experience Survey presented a very positive picture of women’s experiences of maternity care overall.
 In most instances women said that they received excellent care from staff, with 92 per cent of women rating their care during labour and birth as either excellent or good.

 The Scottish Patient Safety Programme (SPSP) is a unique national initiative that aims to improve the safety and reliability of healthcare and reduce harm whenever care is delivered.

-Within acute care there has been an overall reduction in Hospital Standardised Mortality Ratios (HSMR) of 16.5 per cent, with a 21 per cent reduction in mortality from sepsis and 11 hospitals showing a 19 per cent reduction in cardiac arrest rates.
+Within acute care there has been an overall reduction in Hospital Standardised Mortality Ratios (HSMR) of 8.4 per cent, between January and March 2014 (first quarter after new baseline) and January and March 2017 (most recent quarter), with 11 out of the 29 hospitals having a greater than 10 per cent reduction.
+We have also seen a 21 per cent reduction in mortality from sepsis.

-In the combined calendar years of 2014 and 2015, 25.1 per cent of lung, breast and colorectal cancers were diagnosed at the earliest stage, an increase of 8.0 per cent on the baseline combined calendar years of 2010 and 2011.
+Overall cancer death rates have dropped by 10.6 per cent over the past ten years and early detection is vitally important to continuing this trend.
+In the combined calendar years of 2015 and 2016, 25.5 per cent of lung, breast and colorectal cancers were diagnosed at the earliest stage, an increase of 9.2 per cent on the baseline combined calendar years of 2010 and 2011.

 The latest Scottish Health Survey reveals encouraging progress in reducing smoking rates.
 It shows that 21 per cent of adults now smoke – one in five adults in Scotland.
-There was also a significant decrease from 2014 to 2015 in the proportion of children who were exposed to second-hand smoke in the home (11 per cent to 6 per cent).
+There was also a decrease in the percentage of children who were exposed to second-hand smoke in the home (11 per cent to 7 per cent).

-Scotland is also seen as a world-leader in addressing alcohol-related harm.
+Scotland continues to be seen as a world-leader in addressing alcohol-related harm.
 It was recognised several years ago that Scotland’s relationship with alcohol had become unbalanced, and bold action has been taken to tackle alcohol misuse.
 Alcohol Brief Interventions (ABIs) play an important preventative role in tackling this as part of a wider strategic approach to addressing problem alcohol use.
-In 2015/16, 97,245 ABIs were carried out, exceeding the target of 61,081 by 59 per cent.
+In 2016/17, 86,560 ABIs were carried out, exceeding the target of 61,081 by 42 per cent.

-The NHSScotland workforce is vital in responding to the challenges faced by the Service.
-Our shared 2020 Workforce Vision is that we will respond to the needs of the people we care for, adapt to new, improved ways of working, and work seamlessly with colleagues and partner organisations.
+Our workforce is our greatest asset and is key to delivering modern, sustainable health services.
+NHSScotland needs to have a committed, supported workforce that has the right skills, flexibility and support.
+Our 2020 Workforce Vision is that we will respond to the needs of the people we care for, adapt to new, improved ways of working, and work seamlessly with colleagues and partner organisations.